AstuteSource/chasten/README.md

 ## 🔋Features

 - ✨ Easy-to-configure, automated analysis of a Python program's abstract syntax tree
-- 📃 Flexible and easy-to-use YAML-based configuration file for describing analyses
+- 📃 Flexible and easy-to-use YAML-based configuration file for describing analyses and checks
 - 🪂 Automated generation and verification of the YAML configuration files for an analysis
 - 🚀 Configurable saving of analysis results in the JSON, CSV, or SQLite formats
 - 🚧 Automated integration of result files that arise from multiple runs of the tool